Civic Engagement & Service

 Find Volunteer Opportunities

-New volunteer opportunities to support those affect by a disaster are posted on BullsConnect as community partners share their needs.
+New volunteer opportunities to support those affected by a disaster are posted on BullsConnect as community partners share their needs.
 Students interested in volunteering should login to BullsConnect to find a list of volunteer opportunities you can sign up for.
 Each opportunity has a contact person listed from the community partner that is hosting that opportunity.
 You should communicate directly with that person about the opportunity you sign up for.

 Organizations supporting disaster relief initiatives who would like to submit a volunteer opportunity for USF students can reach out to the Civic Engagement team for more information.